xpqz/dyalog-docs/object-reference/docs/a-z/event.md

 Objects are identified by  *names* or *refs*.
 If the Event property was set using the *onEvent* syntax (whereby the event name  or number is prefixed by the string `'on'`), for example, `'onSelect'` or `'on99'`, objects are identified by *refs*.
-This is also true if the object which generated the event has no name (i.e. was created by `⎕NEW`).
+This is also true if the object which generated the event has no name (that is, was created by `⎕NEW`).
 Otherwise, objects are identified by their names.

 #### Event Type